-The infusion should be stopped immediately at any sign or symptom of anaphylactic reaction (such as fever, shivering, rash, or dyspnoea).
+The infusion should be stopped immediately at any sign or symptom of anaphylactic reaction (such as fever, shivering, rash or dyspnoea).

 Intravenous infusion of amino acids is accompanied by increased urinary excretion of the trace elements, in particular copper and zinc.
 This should be considered in the dosing of trace elements, especially during long-term intravenous nutrition.
-Amounts of zinc administered with SmofKabiven should be taken into account.

-In malnourished patients, initiation of parenteral nutrition can precipitate fluid shifts resulting in pulmonary oedema and congestive heart failure as well as a decrease in the serum concentration of potassium, phosphorus, magnesium, and water soluble vitamins.
-These changes can occur within 24 to 48 hours, therefore, careful and slow initiation of parenteral nutrition is recommended in this patient group, together with close monitoring and appropriate adjustments of fluid, electrolytes, minerals, and vitamins.
+In malnourished patients, initiation of parenteral nutrition can precipitate fluid shifts resulting in pulmonary oedema and congestive heart failure as well as a decrease in the serum concentration of potassium, phosphorus, magnesium, and water-soluble vitamins.
+These changes can occur within 24 to 48 hours, therefore, careful and slow initiation of parenteral nutrition is recommended in this patient group, together with close monitoring and appropriate adjustments of fluid, electrolytes, minerals and vitamins.

-SmofKabiven should not be given simultaneously with blood in the same infusion set due to the risk of pseudo-agglutination.
+SmofKabiven Electrolyte Free should not be given simultaneously with blood in the same infusion set due to the risk of pseudo-agglutination.